What to Do With Unwanted Presents

 Of course, saving is only a reasonable option if you have someplace to store it away.
 Depending on your space and the size of the item this may end up being more of a burden than a good idea!
 Be mindful of your decisions.
 Think of any and all reasons you might need this item in the future.
 If you really can't think of any, just try one of the other options.

-Let me just start by saying...there really is no easy way to have this conversation.
-No matter what you say or do, there's no promise that someone isn't going to feel awful afterwards.
+Let me just start by saying... there really is no easy way to have this conversation.
+No matter what you say or do, there's no promise that someone isn't going to feel awful afterward.
 Despite that, here are some things that have worked for me in the past.

 - First, don't mention it if they don't.
 Thank them for the gift after you get it and then never bring it up again.
 If you're lucky they'll never ask about it and you don't have to ever talk about it.

 - Second, don't go around complaining about your gifts to other people.
-Not only is that rude, it will make people question how you feel about their gifts, and there's no promise that the gift giver won't hear about it from those you talk to.
-Feeling could get really hurt and your reputation marred.
+Not only is that rude, but it will also make people question how you feel about their gifts, and there's no promise that the gift giver won't hear about it from those you talk to.
+Feelings could get really hurt, and your reputation marred.
 If you don't like a gift, keep it to yourself.
 There's no reason the whole world needs to know.

 - I really don't recommend lying.
 Lies have a way of resurfacing in the worst way.
 However, if you MUST lie, keep it simple.
 If the present was an object and the giver asks where it is, say you've misplaced it, or haven't taken it out yet, or you're keeping it somewhere safe.
 If it's a piece of clothing, wear it at least once for them to see, then do what you want with it or tell them it didn't fit so you returned it/gave it away to someone who looked better in it.
 Keep things short and sweet.